Session Recovery

 - No understanding of why things were done a certain way

-The /context Command
+The /recover Command in Action

 What Gets Recovered

-From the decision graph, Claude can recover:
+From the decision graph, Claude can recover everything it needs:

 | Information | Source |